Cloud albedo: Influence on global climate

-Cloud Albedo-Climate Feedback Loops
+Cloud albedo-climate feedback loops

 There are a variety of positive and negative cloud albedo-climate feedback loops in cloud and climate models.
-An exampled of a negative cloud-climate feedback loop is that as a planet warms, cloudiness increases, which increases a planet's albedo.
+An example of a negative cloud-climate feedback loop is that as a planet warms, cloudiness increases, which increases a planet's albedo.
 An increase in albedo reduces absorbed solar radiation and leads to cooling.
 A counteracting positive feedback loop considers the rising of the high cloud layer, reduction in the vertical distribution of cloudiness, and decreased albedo.

-Air pollution can result in variation in cloud condensation nuclei, creating a feedback loop that influences atmospheric temperature, relative humility, and cloud formation depending on cloud and regional characteristics.
+Air pollution can result in variation in cloud condensation nuclei, creating a feedback loop that influences atmospheric temperature, relative humidity, and cloud formation depending on cloud and regional characteristics.
 For example, increased sulfate aerosols can reduce precipitation efficiency, resulting in a positive feedback loop in which decreased precipitation efficiency increases aerosol atmospheric longevity.
 On the other hand, a negative feedback loop can be established in mixed-phase clouds in which black carbon aerosol can increase ice phase precipitation formation and reduce aerosol concentrations.